opensas/play-example/README.md

     rhc app cartridge add -a play -c phpmyadmin-3.4

-It's also a good idea to create a diferent user with limited privileges con the database
+It's also a good idea to create a different user with limited privileges on the database.

 Updating your application
 ----------------------------

-To deploy your changes to openshift just add your changes to the index, commit and push
+To deploy your changes to openshift just add your changes to the index, commit and push:

     git add . -A